tirucloud/django-docker-compose/README.md

 3. The static files will be collected in *STATIC_ROOT*.
 This is the */static* directory in the container. <br>

-4. This directory is mounted to a Docker volume on the local machine. <br>
+4. This directory is mounted to a Docker volume <br>

 5. The next container that will be spin is Nginx.
 The Dockerfile for this container is in the */nginx* folder.
 The Nginx configuration will interact with the Gunicorn service at port 8000 and it will also serve the static files in */static* also mounted to the same volume. <br>